In most businesses, the goal is to convert customers from free to paid which is easy to say but much harder to do.

 How do you think it feels when someone signs up for your app then after 2 weeks you ask them to upgrade?
 No preamble, no onboarding, and not warming up.
 It’s not likely to convert customers who are on the fence.

-Even if you do send out regular emails, there’s a difference between an autoresponder and triggered emails that go out based on actions people perform.
+Even if you do send out regular email blasts, there’s a difference between an autoresponder and triggered emails that go out based on actions people perform.

 DragDropr is a page builder that uses projects to organize content created on the platform.
 The first step to deriving value from the product is to create a project then create a page.